snap-stanford/snap-python/doc/source/reference/GetTreeRootNId.rst

 GetTreeRootNId
 '''''''''''''''

-.. function:: GetTreeRootNId(Graph)
+.. function:: GetTreeRootNId()

-If *Graph* is a tree, the function returns the root id of the tree.
+A graph method for directed graphs that returns the root id of the tree, if a graph is a tree.
 Otherwise, it returns -1.

 Parameters:

-- *Graph*: directed graph (input)
-    A Snap.py directed graph or a network
+- None

 Return value:

 - int
-    If *Graph* is a tree, the node id of the root.
+    If the graph is a tree, the node id of the root.
 Otherwise, -1 is returned.

 The following example shows how to get the root node id in